martinfeher/laravel-dashboard-sample-website/README.md

 - git clone https://github.com/martinfeher/laravel-dashboard-sample-website.git
 - cd repository
 - create .env file (or you can send a message to request a sample .env file)
 - composer install // install packages
-- php artisan cache:clear; php artisan config:cache;

 ### Description
 The website contains a client side area where users can login and manage products and orders.